simon-ritchie/apysc/docstring_markdowns/apysc/_display/width_and_height_interfaces_for_ellipse.md

 **[Notes]**

-Subclass that inherit the normal WidthInterface and HeightInterface can't use this interface.
+A Subclass that inherits the normal WidthInterface and HeightInterface can't use this interface.

 ## `WidthAndHeightInterfacesForEllipse` class docstring